lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

 and show `...` instead, if the line is too long to fit on the command line.
 The line number is shown if `number` or `relativenumber` option is set in the window.
 When [!] is used, nothing is shorten and all lines are displayed.

-This plugin traces the differences based on a `g:DiffUnit`.
-Its default is 'Word1' and it handles a \w\\+ word and a \W character as a difference unit.
-There are other types of word provided and you can also set 'Char' to compare character by character.

-While showing the exact differences, when cursor is moved on a difference unit, you can see its corresponding unit with cursor-like highlight in another window, and also its whole string with the assigned color as a message, based on `g:DiffPairVisible`.

-You can use `]b` or `]e` to jump cursor to the start or end position of the next difference unit, and `[b` or `[e` to the start or end position of the previous unit.
-Those keymaps, `<F7>` and `<F8>` are configurable in your vimrc and so on.

-This plugin always keeps the exact differences updated while editing if a `g:DiffUpdate` is enabled and TextChanged/InsertLeave events are available.
-Like line-based `diffget`/`diffput` and `do`/`dp` vim commands, you can use `<Leader>g` and `<Leader>p` commands in normal mode to get and put each difference unit, where the cursor is on, between 2 buffers and undo its difference.

 This plugin has been using "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence quickly.
 But for